rabbitmq/rabbitmq-clusterer/README.md

 link to `rabbitmq-clusterer/dist/rabbitmq_clusterer-0.0.0.ez`.
 Do not just link to the `rabbitmq-clusterer` directory.

-Because the Clusterer has to manage RabbitMQ itself, we have to make a change to the `rabbitmq-server/scripts/rabbitmq-server` script so that when Erlang is started, it starts the Clusterer rather than starting RabbitMQ.
+Because the Clusterer has to manage Rabbit itself, we have to make a change to the `rabbitmq-server/scripts/rabbitmq-server` script so that when Erlang is started, it starts the Clusterer rather than starting Rabbit.
 A patch is provided in `rabbitmq-clusterer/rabbitmq-server.patch`.
 In a development environment, apply with: